singh-man/books/crackingTheCoding/16_moderate.md

 ---

-A simple approach  is to compute  the factorial, and then count the number of trailing zeros by continu­ ously dividing by ten.
+A simple approach  is to compute  the factorial, and then count the number of trailing zeros by continuously dividing by ten.
 The problem with this though is that the bounds of an int would be exceeded very quickly.
 To avoid this issue, we can look at this problem mathematically.

 Consider a factorial like 19! :
 ```